influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/functions.md

 Returns the area under the curve for subsequent field values associated with the [field key](/influxdb/v1.7/concepts/glossary/#field-key).

 `INTEGRAL(/regular_expression/)`
-Returns the are under the curve for subsequent field values associated with each field key that matches the [regular expression](/influxdb/v1.7/query_language/data_exploration/#regular-expressions).
+Returns the area under the curve for subsequent field values associated with each field key that matches the [regular expression](/influxdb/v1.7/query_language/data_exploration/#regular-expressions).

 `INTEGRAL(*)`
 Returns the average field value associated with each field key in the [measurement](/influxdb/v1.7/concepts/glossary/#measurement).